 Remember not to rely on online spell checks alone to proofread your work.
 Always give your text a thorough sense check yourself, too.

-As the name suggests, this online editing tool and website will help make your writing clearer, bolder, and more direct.
-Simply copy and paste your text into the tool to check for overly complex sentences, over-use of adverbs and the passive voice.
+As the name suggests, Hemingway Editor is an online editing tool and website that will help make your writing clearer, bolder, and more direct—just like the author it’s named after.
+Simply copy and paste your text into the tool to check for overly complex sentences, overuse of adverbs, and the passive voice.
 It will also highlight instances where a shorter word could serve the same purpose.

 From collecting inspiration to the final finishing touches, there’s a whole world of tools, websites, support, and advice out there to help you with every stage of writing your own story and making your own book.
-But, when it comes down it, the thing that will make the most difference, is you.
+But, when it comes down to it, the thing that will make the most difference is you.
 You have all the tools you need.
-Now write.
+Now write!